gumaerc-testorg/18.745-fall-2020/content/pages/calendar.md

 Lecture 17: Proofs of the Cartan Criteria and Properties of Semisimple Lie Algebras

-Lecture 18: Extensions of Representations, Whitehead's Theorem, and Compete Reducibility
+Lecture 18: Extensions of Representations, Whitehead's Theorem, and Complete Reducibility

 *Problem set 8 due*